Rewrite (video game): Anime

 A 24-episode anime television series adaptation is directed by Motoki Tanaka and produced by Eight Bit.
 The first 13 episodes aired between July 2 and September 24, 2016.
 The latter 11 episodes aired from January 14 to March 25, 2017, and adapt the Moon and Terra routes from the visual novel.
-The series was also streamed by Crunchyroll with English subtitles.
+The series was streamed by Crunchyroll with English subtitles.
 The screenplay is written by Tanaka with Romeo Tanaka and Kai credited with collaborating on the composition and scripts, and Takashi Aoshima, Tatsuya Takahashi and Takayo Ikami wrote individual episodes.
 The series features character design by Masayuki Nonaka who based the designs on Itaru Hinoue's original concepts.
 The series was released on 13 DVD and Blu-ray compilation volumes between September 28, 2016 and September 27, 2017 by Aniplex.
 Daisuki later added the series to their streaming service via Anime Consortium Japan.

 The first opening theme is "Philosophyz (TV animation ver.)" and the first ending theme is "Sasayaka na Hajimari (TV animation ver.)" (ささやかなはじまり 〜TV animation ver.〜), both sung by Runa Mizutani of NanosizeMir.
 Both songs are remixes of theme songs featured in the original Rewrite and Rewrite Harvest festa! visual novels.
 The second opening theme is "End of the World" by Anri Kumaki and the second ending theme is "Word of Dawn" by Aoi Tada.
 The third opening theme is "Tabi" (旅), an instrumental piece composed by Jun Maeda.
 The fourth opening theme is "Last Desire" sung by Maon Kurosaki and the third ending theme is "Instincts" by Mizutani.
 The rest of the soundtrack for the anime series is sampled from the Rewrite Original Soundtrack and Feast.